aburak256/Currency-with-Twitter/README.md

-## Twitter's Effects On Currency Exchange RateTwitters Effects On Currency Exchange Rate
+## Twitters Effects On Currency Exchange Rate

 #### Note
 Because of github there might be problems with opening the ipynb files.
 If you face with this problem you can use [Viewer](https://nbviewer.jupyter.org/ "Viewer") to open files.